selyunin/app3.0_docs/README.md

 The documentation is available as [`github pages`](https://pages.github.com/) and is updated via [`github actions`](https://github.com/features/actions).
 We use [sphinx](https://www.sphinx-doc.org/en/master/)
-as documentation engine.
+as a documentation engine.
 The documentation is written in [`reStructuredText`](https://docutils.sourceforge.io/rst.html) and converted to HTML with `python`.
 To obtain its familiar *look-and-feel*, we use the [sphinx_rtd_theme](https://github.com/readthedocs/sphinx_rtd_theme).

-Access the generated documentation with the following link:
+Access the HTML pages with the following link:

 [**https://selyunin.github.io/app3.0_docs/**](https://selyunin.github.io/app3.0_docs/)